 - Oasis Research LLC v.
 EMC Corp.
-Tony was a member of a team representing EMC Corporation in a patent infringement action brought by Oasis Research, LLC.
+Tony represented EMC Corporation in a patent infringement action brought by Oasis Research, LLC.

 - Apple Inc. v.
 Motorola Mobility.
-Tony assisted in Apple's appeal before the Federal Circuit on a complex, multi-patent case.
+Tony drafted portions of the briefing in Apple's appeal before the Federal Circuit on a complex, multi-patent case.

 - Fujitsu Limited v.
 Tellabs, Inc. Tony represented Fujitsu in the telecommunications patent litigation in the Northern District of Illinois.